What is the process for resin driveway installations?

 Call Us Now To Get A FREE Quote

-The most important part, we must lay resin on our solid base.
+The most important part, resin must be laid on the solid base.
 This is where the true aesthetic appeal and longevity is made.

-Now that our amazing driveway has been laid, all we need to do is let it set.
-Most types of resins need about 8 hours to cure, but we would always recommend a minimum of 48 hours before walking or driving on it.
+Now that the amazing driveway has been laid, all that needs to happen is let it set.
+Most types of resins need about 8 hours to cure, but we would always recommend a minimum of 12 hours before walking on it or 72 hours before driving on it.